Murphy-Joe/LeagueOfChaps22/draft-recap.md

 > "Nate!?" ..Right after Andrew sighed relief that autodraft didn't give him Ezekiel Elliot this year ..Which was 1 minute after Nate recommended that she take **Ezekiel Elliot**.

 `Reasons for hope`
-> Rounds 6-8 is where Melinda probably sealed the deal to her 3rd straight playoff appearance, landing **Ju-Ju, Kyler, and Godwin** in the middle rounds.
+> Rounds 6-8 is where Melinda probably sealed the deal to her 3rd straight playoff appearance, landing **JuJu Smith-Schuster, Kyler Murray, and Chris Godwin** in the middle rounds.

 `Reasons for worry`
 > There is some skepticism the the RBs  will be as productive this year as they have in years past (**Zeke** - declining, **Kamara** - w/o Sean Payton, **Damien Harris** - more rotational)

 `Sneaky Good Player`**
-> **Ju-Ju Smith Schuster** seems to fit the profile of "player most likely to pull a Cooper Kupp" in that he's a good player still in his prime, was held back by poor QB play, and is now likely the #1 WR of the league's best QB.
+> **JuJu Smith-Schuster** seems to fit the profile of "player most likely to pull a Cooper Kupp" in that he's a good player still in his prime, was held back by poor QB play, and is now likely the #1 WR of the league's best QB.

 <br>